How to Remove Mold from Grout

 Why Mold Develops on Grout

 One of the most common places to find mold is between tiles, because the porous nature of grout is highly susceptible to microscopic growth.
+Another place you can find mold is in shower grout.
 Whether part of a kitchen backsplash or bathroom detail, tiles usually see a ton of moisture.
 Rarely do we take the time to dry tiles or the grout between them completely after we cook or wash.
 If a damp room has inadequate ventilation and you don't run a fan or dehumidifier, it quickly becomes the right environment for mold.
 Removing mold from the grout between tiles can be tedious, but it's well worth it to avoid mold-related illnesses.
+There are also ways to prevent mold in shower grout.

 How to Remove Mold From Grout